 Develop a new Service Assurance product for “Executives” that enables IT to communicate to the business, in the voice of the business, with real-time information and measurements.

-There were two additional requirements:
+With two additional requirements:

-From this mandate, a cross-disciplinary project team was formed to define the new product.
+Around this mandate, a cross-disciplinary project team was formed to define the new product.
 Discussions focused on markets and technology but stagnated in defining the product itself, particularly who the “executive” was and what an “executive metric” was.

 These conditions provided the opportunity to turn it into a project driven by design: first by creating a product position and foundation of key concepts, then by vetting these ideas and getting the team on board, and finally by designing the product to life.